 - Rated as Exceeding based on KPI scored every quarter over three years

 Pro-TipYour qualifications summary fits into the bigger picture that is your resume.
 Keep focus across the whole document, check out how to write a resume work history section to keep up the momentum you build in this section.

 What’s the Difference Between Qualifications Summary and Resume Objective?

 The key differentiator between these two parts of a resume is in how long they are, as well as how they are presented.
 They serve the same basic function; to give the hiring manager an at-a-glance understanding of what you’re going to be able to add to their company.

-For a resume objective, you write one or two sentences of why you’re an outstanding candidate for the job you’re applying for.
+For a resume objective, you write one or two sentences about why you’re an outstanding candidate for the job you’re applying for.

 Slightly differently, a qualifications summary is written in bullet point form and puts emphasis on your most important skills and achievements.

 Someone with lots of strings to their bow should use this, or if you’re looking to change careers.
 It helps the hiring manager by saving them from looking through your full work history section to get the measure of you.
 You’re making their lives easy, and who doesn’t like that?

 Put in the hard work to make a great resume objective or qualifications summary, and take the weight off the shoulders of the recruiter.
 They’re going to appreciate your effort and probably call you in for an interview.